 No other genre in the world loves anthologies quite like horror.
 From Creepshow to Trick ‘r Treat, film fans of the macabre gravitate to this form of segmented storytelling with a fervor that’s rarely replicated elsewhere.
 It isn’t clear why this combination is such a peanut-butter-and-chocolate-style success, but my guess is that it has something to do with the goal of a chilling tale.
 Horror is meant to shock.
 It’s a genre predicated on surprise, and a truly terrifying twist is just as effective in fifteen minutes as it is in two hours.
 In Goblin (Del Ray), out May 18, 2021, author Josh Malerman has taken the beloved anthology format and turned it into an effective and thrilling novel.

 The story of Goblin is told in six novellas that follow various citizens of a small town by the same name.
 Though the protagonists are memorable, the town itself stands equally large as a character throughout.
 Malerman weaves the city’s influence into every interaction.
-Constant rain, endangered owls, the sinister North Woods, and the fact that Gobliners are buried standing up all act as sinister forces influencing every character interaction and decision.
+Constant rain, endangered owls, the sinister North Woods, and the fact that Gobliners are buried standing up all act as malevolent forces influencing every character interaction and decision.

 Equally effective to the setting are Malerman’s main characters.
 From plucky would-be magicians to neurotic historians, Goblin’s heroes vibrate with an energy very close to the aforementioned Creepshow.
 These characters live in a place somewhere between EC comics and real life.
 The effect is creepy, and creepy is good.